0dm/disbatch/README.md

 # Requires MinGW

-Batch files are converted to C and compiled.
+Batch files are first converted to C and then compiled.

 # Examples
 test.bat